roswanda11/lab12web/README.md

         <h2>Contributors</h2>
         <p>
-            This project was created by Febriyani Nurhida and tech by Bapak Agung Nugroho S.kom., M.Kom.
+            This project was created by Roswanda Nuraini and tech by Bapak Agung Nugroho S.kom., M.Kom.
             We hope you find it useful for managing and presenting articles on your website!
         </p>
     </div>